 Do not allow embarrassment, shame or pride to prevent you from contacting me as soon as possible for the legal protection you will need.
 What I have learned over the years is that people from all walks of life make out of character mistakes.
 We are proud to have given many good people the second chance that they need to resume their lives after such charges.
 However, you must make the call for help without delay as there are legal deadlines to make sure that your rights are protected.

-Theft related prosecutions directed against an individual can formally be charged as either a “Conversion” or a “Theft” offense depending upon the decision of a county prosecutor.
-This charging decision is often a critical one, for it has a major role not only in regard to the punishment available to a judge and/or prosecutor but also can decide whether one’s criminal record will be scarred with a felony conviction for life.
+Theft related prosecutions directed against an individual can formally be charged in a manner leading to a conviction or in a manner to allow for ultimate case dismissal or reduction in felony charges.
+This decision is often a critical one, for it has a major role not only in regard to the punishment available to a judge and/or prosecutor but can also determine whether one’s criminal record will be scarred with a theft related conviction or felony.
 For this reason it is critical to consult with an experienced defense attorney as soon as possible.

 We know how to use existing laws to protect our clients from legal harm.
 I have done my best to provide a summary of relevant laws below that may be easier to understand than reviewing the criminal code.
 Please call me anytime for free to better understand these laws and how to make them work for you!